Know Your Sweepers: 3 Types of Power Sweeping Equipment | 1-800-SWEEPER

 Vacuum Sweeper Truck

 The next generation of sweeper trucks introduced suction power, created by a large fan or impeller.
-This sweeping method draws dirt and debris into a vacuum nozzle where it is then sucked into the hopper and then exhausting the air into the environment, similar to a household vacuum sweeper.
-Vacuum sweepers are more efficient at cleaning up finer particulate versus mechanical power sweepers, and are more effective on uneven surfaces and more versatile, such as in a parking lot application, when they have a sucker tube for manually cleaning areas that are not accessible or within the turning radius of the machine.
+This sweeping method draws dirt and debris into a vacuum nozzle where it is then sucked into the hopper and exhausts the air out into the environment, similar to a household vacuum sweeper.
+Vacuum sweepers are more efficient at cleaning up finer particulate versus mechanical power sweepers, and are more effective on uneven surfaces and more versatile, such as in a parking lot application, when they have a sucker tube attachment for manually cleaning areas that are not accessible or within the turning radius of the machine.

 Used For: Road Construction Sweeping, Construction Track-out Sweeping, Catch Basin Cleaning, Municipal Street Sweeping, Paving Contractor Sweeping